withlimon/Accounting1.2/README.md

+> If you notice any typos or mistakes, feel free to pull request (with little explanation in the commit)

 # Introduction to Accounting
  * Origin: Count \rightarrow Account
  * 1494, Luca Pacioli: Known as the Father of Accounting.
 He was the first writer on modern accounting.